JoRanjit/stock-analysis/README.md

 ###### Results -2017
 	 All 12 stockes except one had a promising year in 2017:
 		* 4 stocks gave more than 100% returns
-		* DQ stock gave almost 200% returns
+		* Stock 'DQ' gave almost 200% returns
-		* TERP had a bad year, and was doen by 7.2%
+		* Stock 'TERP' had a bad year, and was down by 7.2%

 ###### Results -2018
 	2018 was a bad year for alomost all stocks
 		* only 2 stocks returned a profit
-		* ENPH and RUN stocks relatively performed better, but did not give a 100% return
+		* Stocks 'ENPH' and 'RUN' relatively performed better, but did not give a 100% return

 #### Refactoring code: